 You can store your favourite objects or views with a bookmark.
-Press Alt + B or 🔣 .
-If date and/or location are relevant, make sure you activate the respective checkboxes.
+Press Alt + B or Alt - Control or location are relevant, make sure you activate the respective checkboxes.
 When you go to (load) a bookmark, stored date and location are also only changed when the respective checkboxes have been activated.